pangenome/odgi/docs/rst/commands/odgi_flip.rst

 ===========

 The odgi flip command converts BED records against graph paths into new paths labeled by the BED record name.
-Flipion allows us to import genome annotations as paths, and is useful to produce input to odgi untangle.
+Flip allows us to import genome annotations as paths, and is useful to produce input to odgi untangle.

 OPTIONS
 =======